Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation

 Given a centroaffine curve, one has $\g''(t)=p(t) \g(t)$ where $p$ is a $\pi$-periodic potential function of the Hill operator $-d^2/dt^2 + p(t)$.
 In the language of centroaffine geometry, $p$ is the {\it centroaffine curvature} of the curve $\g$ (alternatively, some authors call $-p$ the centroraffine curvature, but we shall adopt the plus sign convention).

 For example, $\g(t)=(\cos t,\sin t)$ has $p(t)=-1$.
 This unit circle, and its $\SLt$ images, are trivial examples of centroaffine curves.
 We refer to these curves as centroaffine conics.

-A tangent vector to a centroaffine curve $\g(t)$ (in the space of centro affine curves) is given by a vector field along it of the form $g(t)\gamma(t)+f(t)\gamma'(t)$.
+A tangent vector to a centroaffine curve $\g(t)$, in the space of $\pi$-anti-periodic centro affine curves, is given by a vector field along it of the form $g(t)\gamma(t)+f(t)\gamma'(t)$, where $f,g$ are $\pi$-periodic.
 Taking the derivative of the centroaffine condition $[\gamma,\gamma']=1$ with respect to this vector field we obtain $f'+2g=0$.
 Thus such a vector field has the form

 where $f$ is a $\pi$-periodic function.
 Pinkall observed in \cite{Pin} that the evolution of the curves $\g(t)$ with the potential function $p(t)$ under the vector field $V_p$ is a centroaffine version of the Korteweg-de Vries equation: the potential evolves according to the equation